Marble Run With an Inclined Plane

 Step 1.
 Bend the side edges of the cardboard .

-The sides are approximately 2 - 3 inches (5 - 8 cm).
-This will help prevent the marbles from rolling off the sides.
+This edge should be approximately 2 - 3 inches (5 - 8 cm) high.
+It will help prevent the marbles from rolling off the sides of the inclined plane.

 Step 2.
 Set one piece of cardboard on a slant inside the other piece.